 Civil unrest/political tension

 There have been cross border attacks in areas bordering Liberia and Ghana since June 2012.
-Australians in Côte d’Ivoire should avoid travelling to the Liberian border and exercise particular caution in areas near the Ghanaian border.
+Some militia attacks in border areas have killed UN peacekeepers and Ivorian military forces.
+Attacks occurred most recently in February and May 2014.
+Australians in Côte d’Ivoire should reconsider their need to travel to the Liberian border and exercise a high degree of caution in areas near the Ghanaian border.
 Monitor local media for developments.

-We advise you not to walk across the De Gaulle and Houphouet-Boigny bridges in Abidjan as pedestrians have been attacked and robbed even during the day.
+Australians should be aware of the risk of violent crime in Abidjan.
+We advise you not to walk across the De Gaulle and Houphouet-Boigny bridges to and from the Le Plateau areas in Abidjan, as pedestrians have been attacked and robbed even during the day.
+You should maintain a high level of security awareness, particularly in the districts of Treichville, Adjame, Abobo and Yopougon.
 The risk of being a victim of crime increases at night.
 Snatch-and-run robberies and pickpocketing occur, especially in crowded areas.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

-Commercial and internet fraud: Commercial and internet fraud often originates in West African countries.
+Commercial and internet fraud: Commercial and internet fraud often originates in west African countries.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some victims have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
 If you are a victim of a financial scam, we advise you to get legal advice and not to travel to Africa to seek restitution as there is a risk of physical harm from the perpetrators.
-Our information on International Financial Scams provides more detail on these types of scams.
+Our international scams page provides more detail on these types of scams.